Combined hormonal contraception: Lamotrigine

 Based on a study of 16 women using oral CHC 30 μg ethinyloestradiol/150 μg levonorgestrel and anti-epileptic drug lamotrigine for 6 weeks, it was revealed that the contraceptive effectiveness could be lowered, despite lamotrigine not being an enzyme inducer.

 An assessment of risks versus benefits of CHC is recommended in women on lamotrigine who are considering CHC, as the seizure threshold in someone on lamotrigine may be lowered by the oestrogen in CHC.
 In a similar mechanism, stopping CHC in a patient on lamotrigine can cause lamotrigine toxicity.
 Long-acting reversible contraception instead may be preferable.

 Special populations

 Following childbirth, the use of CHC depends on factors such as whether the mother is breastfeeding and whether she has other medical conditions including superficial venous thrombosis and dyslipidaemia.

 Age

 When considering CHC use by age only, use is unrestricted between menarche and age 40, and can be generally used after age 40.

+Postpartum

+If someone is less than 21 days postpartum, they should not use combined hormonal contraceptives, according to the Centers for Disease Control and Prevention.
+If someone is postpartum and they also have risk factors for venous thrombosis, they should wait 21-42 days before using CHC.
+Within 42 days postpartum, all patients can use CHC.